SukkoPera/PsxNewLib/README.md

 ## Thanks
 - Bill Porter for the original library.
 - CuriousInventor for their [excellent interfacing guide](https://store.curiousinventor.com/guides/PS2).
+- Matheus Fraguas (@sonik-br) for helping getting the G-Con/GunCon supported.
+- Eddie Lau (@tylau0) for helping with the Densh de Go! controllers.
+- Kate (@katemonster33) for contributing Rumble support.
 - All the other guys who helped understand how the PSX controller protocol works.